 A circular ten mile route through this stunning mountain range means that you get to take in the mountain air, look out at the stunning views across the Isle of Man, all while not repeating yourself and having to turn around and take the same path to find your car!

 11. Tintagel Coastal Path, Cornwall, England

 Not sure how much hiking you can take?
-All along the SW coastal path there are benches where you can enjoy the views while snacking on a pre-packed lunch.
+All along the SW coastal path, there are benches where you can enjoy the views while snacking on a pre-packed lunch.

-One of the main features in this gorgeous Cornish town is Tintagel Castle, a national heritage site.
+One of the main features of this gorgeous Cornish town is Tintagel Castle, a national heritage site.
 If you take the coastal path south here you can view the castle from afar for free.

 Check out the WMGT adventure that took place in Cornwall here.

 For a big challenge, follow the Thames from the origins in the Cotswolds right through to the sea (184 miles), going through Oxford, Windsor and of course, London.
 For a shorter hike, choose a section.
 The part in the Cotswolds would be great for some river walking and some countryside walking!